gbstjd12/oss-n3/README.md

-This is oss2 practice number 3
+This is oss2 practice number 3 (ALICE the project maintainer)

+this is modified for Commit 2